openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

 * `<INSTALL_DIR>/samples/cpp`
 * `<INSTALL_DIR>/samples/python`

+The source code for the samples are also available in the [OpenVINO™ samples repository on GitHub](https://github.com/openvinotoolkit/openvino/tree/master/samples).
+If you installed OpenVINO™ Runtime using PyPI, samples are not installed locally and must be accessed through GitHub.

 The applications include:

 - **Speech Sample** - Acoustic model inference based on Kaldi neural networks and speech feature vectors.